 Today, clients of Lauren Holliday happily lose themselves on a journey of excitement through the Internet, where they are delightfully captivated by unfathomed possibilities and unexpected results at every turn.

-Simultaneously, I was the Entrepreneurship Editor for SitePoint, where I was contracted to grow its struggling blog from nothing to 100,000 unique weekly visitors in three months.
+Simultaneously, she was the Entrepreneurship Editor for SitePoint, where she was contracted to grow its struggling blog from nothing to 100,000 unique weekly visitors in three months.

-I also enjoy writing for an array of publications, including but not limited to: Business Insider, Entrepreneur Magazine, Fortune, The Economist, The Daily Muse and TIME Magazine.
+Lauren also enjoys writing for an array of publications, including but not limited to: Business Insider, Entrepreneur Magazine, Fortune, The Economist, The Daily Muse and TIME.

-I love radical candor, the beach and companies that pay their interns.
-My specialities include:
+She loves radical candor, the beach and companies that pay their interns.
+Lauren’s specialities include:

 I can’t take credit for this value, which I’ve come to live by.
 The former Head of HubSpot Labs, Sam Mallikarjunan, ingrained it in me.